licensezero/temerity/temerity.md

 ## Excuse

-If anyone notifies you in writing that you have not complied with [Notices](#notices) or [Copyleft](#copyleft), you can keep your license by taking all practical steps to comply within 30 days after the notice.
+If anyone notifies you in writing that you have not complied with [Notice](#notices) or [Copyleft](#copyleft), you can keep your license by taking all practical steps to comply within 30 days after the notice.
 Otherwise, your license ends immediately.

 ## No Liability